 Video of the Day

-You'll need a 2-inch wooden ball and a small wooden bead, stem wire, red felt and fuzzy white yarn.
-First, create the hat by cutting two pie-shaped pieces from the felt that are large enough to fit around the 2-inch wooden ball when put together.
+You'll need a 2-inch wooden ball and a small wooden bead, stem wire, red felt and fuzzy white yarn for these Swedish Christmas crafts.
+First, create the hat.
+Cut out two pie-shaped pieces from the felt that are large enough to fit around the 2-inch wooden ball when put together.
 Stitch or hot glue the two felt pieces together.
-Drill a small hole into the wooden ball at an angle with a 7/64 drill bit or whichever size is necessary to fit the stem and then glue the stem in place.
+Drill a small hole into the wooden ball at an angle with a 7/64 drill bit or whichever size is necessary to fit the stem, and then glue the stem in place.

 Next, create a beard by bunching the yarn together and gluing around the ball, covering the ball entirely.
 Place the felt hat over the stem and glue it over the beard.
 Then glue the small wooden bead for the nose.
-Lastly, stitch a ribbon to the hat and the ornament is complete.
+Lastly, stitch a ribbon to the hat, and the Tomte gnome ornament is complete.

 You can make your own crown or St. Lucia Day hat.
 Begin by cutting out the center of a sturdy paper plate that is large enough to sit on top of someone's head.
 Then, wrap the green tissue paper around the plate to create a green wreath.
 Glue the paper in place and set it aside to dry.